Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Some of the most bizarre prehistoric 'sharks' to appear during this time actually evolved out of the chimaera lineage.
 These include Stethacanthus, which had a truly peculiar anvil-shaped fin on its back, Helicoprion with a spiral buzz saw-like bottom jaw, and Falcatus, in which the males had a long spine jutting out of the back and over the top of the head.

 Modern-day chimaeras are much less diverse and typically live in the deep ocean.
 Growing up to 1.5 metres long, they are not actually sharks.
-Their upper jaw is fused with the skull, and most chimaera also
+Their upper jaw is fused with the skull, and most chimaera also have venomous spines.

 The end of the Permian Period (252 million years ago) saw yet another mass extinction event, wiping out around 96% of all marine life.
 But a handful of shark lineages persisted.